Sale of the Century: Bonus Round

 On rare occasions, a champion would enter a match needing a certain amount for one prize (such as a fur coat) and win with a high enough score to reach the one above it (such as a car).
-When such a situation arose, the champion was allowed to buy either of the two prizes but not both.
-If the next level involved multiple prizes, like the lot on the NBC series or all the shopping prizes on the syndicated series, there was no choice given between prizes.
-In the former case, the champion simply retired at the highest possible prize level.
-In the latter case, the champion faced the same decision after each victory: either to take all the shopping prizes and leave, or try to add the cash jackpot.
+When such a situation arose, unless the winning amount was enough to allow him/her to buy the entire Lot, the champion was allowed to buy either of the two prizes but not both.
+On the syndicated series, the rule was amended so that if a champion earned enough to reach at least the penultimate prize level (all of the shopping prizes), he/she could not buy the prize at the level below.

 All the shopping prizes were swapped out for different ones every five shows.
 If a contestant's reign was to continue past the Friday of a particular week, the host offered a reminder that a different set of prizes would be offered beginning on the next show and told the champion what the next available prize in line would be.